Marketplace-development/even-groups-a-d2024-group8/README.md

 #### main.route('/upload_picture', methods=['GET', 'POST'])
 This route handles the upload of a user’s profile picture.
 If the user is logged in, they can upload a profile picture.
 The image is saved to the database, and the user is redirected to the main page.
 If the user skips the upload, they are redirected to the main page as well.

-#### main.route('/main_page')
+#### @main.route('/main_page')
-This route is the main dashboard page for logged-in users.
-It checks if the user is logged in, and if they are, it displays their profile and relevant content (musician or venue) on the main page.
-If the user is not logged in, they are redirected to the login page.
+This route serves the main page based on the logged-in user's profile type.
+If the user is a "venue", the route fetches random musician profiles (soloists and bands), displaying their name, genre, price, equipment, rating, and image (if available).
+For "musician" profiles, it shows requested bookings.
+If the user’s profile type is neither, a default view is rendered.
+All data is passed to the (main_page.html) template for display.

 #### main.route('/search_musicians', methods=['POST'])
 This route handles the search for musicians.
 It receives a JSON request with various filtering criteria (e.g., musician type, city, style, rating).
 It then queries the database and returns a list of musicians that match the filters, in JSON format, containing details like name, style, city, rating, hourly price and equipment needed.